he Trades House of Glasgow

 was created at the time of reform of Glasgow's local government in

 1605.
-At that time the electorate was basically divided into two
+At that time the electorate was essentially divided into two

 groups, the Merchants and the Craftsmen.
 The Craft